Pollinators

 In June 2019, the City of Ottawa established a small pollinator garden in one of its ornamental flower beds at City Hall.
 The garden features several species of native perennial wildflowers known to be attractive to pollinators, and a bee hotel for native bees.
 Wooden stepping stones were included to permit staff and partners to conduct periodic surveys of the garden.
 The City Hall pollinator garden was officially opened by Mayor Watson on June 7, Ottawa’s first annual Pollinator Appreciation Day.

-The bee hotel saw brisk business from several different species of bees, and a couple of wasps too.
+The bee hotel has seen brisk business from several different species of bees, and a couple of wasps too.
+The original homemade pine box lasted several seasons before it began to warp and split due to natural weathering.
+It was replaced in 2024 with a more durable model crafted by a local artisan.
 Bee hotels provide nesting sites for native species such as masked bees and mason bees.
 They are not bee hives, which are used to house colonies of non-native honeybees.
 Most of our native bees live solitary lives, and do not produce honey.
-Our bee hotel has been taken down for the winter, and will be returned in the spring full of fresh nesting material for next year’s guests.

-In total, over 40 different species of wildlife were observed using the pollinator garden in its first year.
-This includes at least 14 species of bees, 10 species of wasps, eight species of pollinating flies, and two butterflies.
-One of the more notable sightings was a female Monarch butterfly, who stopped by the garden in late July to lay her eggs on the common milkweed.
+Over 40 different species of wildlife were observed using the pollinator garden in its first year, including at least 14 species of bees, 10 species of wasps, eight species of pollinating flies, and two butterflies.
+Notable sightings include the occasional female Monarch butterfly, who stop by the garden to lay eggs on the milkweed.
+By mid-August 2024, there were almost 300 observations representing over 90 species logged to iNaturalist.
 Residents are encouraged to report any sightings of wildlife in the garden (or elsewhere in the City) using the iNaturalist app.